EleutherAI/website/content-blog/year-one.md

 {{<blockquote author="Charles Foster (R&D Scientist)">}}
 Even as a lurker in the early days, I immediately got the sense of *Oh, this is gonna be big with Eleuther* (then LibreAI).
 There’s something about a collaboration between folks from across the world, most of whom have never met or who go by pseudonyms, doing AI research against all odds, that really stokes a feeling of frenetic excitement.
 Also, EleutherAI happens to host some of the smartest and strangest characters I know, who I have the pleasure of hanging out with in the {{<discord/channel "#research">}} channel and working on projects with.
 They say iron sharpens iron, and I think that applies: there’s a virtuous cycle here that somehow leads to high-caliber research and high-caliber memes alike.
 I’m truly excited to see where the next year takes all of us.
 {{</blockquote>}}
-{{<blockquote author="Eric Hallahan (Webmaster)">}}
+{{<blockquote author="Eric Hallahan (Undergraduate Student, PSU)">}}
 I like to feel that my involvement was an accident---a lurker who got involved because they were the right man in the wrong place.
 What started slightly over five months ago as "it cannot hurt to stick around" snowballed into assisting the early development of GPT-NeoX, writing papers and maintaining a website.
-It has been among the most valuble experiences I have ever had, and I have had a tremendous amount of fun along the way.
+It has been among the most valuable experiences I have ever had, and I have had a tremendous amount of fun along the way.

+In hindsight, EleutherAI filled a section of my life that I had been looking to fill for some time: a place where I could motivate myself to get work done that would truly make a difference in the world.
+I was loyal to the cause, and in return, it brought me experiences that I would have never imagined six months ago.
+We all may be a little crazy, but that is what is needed to tread new ground in a cutting-edge field.
+I cannot imagine what that new ground has in store, and I cannot wait to find out.
 {{</blockquote>}}
 {{<blockquote author="Stella Biderman (Mathematician and AI Researcher)">}}
 I am a hacker in the original sense of the word: one who enjoys the intellectual challenge of creatively overcoming limitations of software systems to achieve novel and clever outcomes.
 When a friend introduced me to EleutherAI last summer, I was in a depressive funk.
 My friend hoped that the people and ideas of EAI would strike my interest and whimsy, and he couldn’t have been more correct.